pymc-devs/pymc/GOVERNANCE.md

 - Olga Khan (docs)
 - Peadar Coyle
 - Raul Maldonado (docs)
-- everyone on slack!
-This may be too long so it could be a good idea to format as a table instead or to put within a `<details>` tag so it's hidden by default while still available publicly

 ## Core Contributors
 Core Contributors are those individuals entrusted with the development and